thegetty/quire-docs/content/documentation/zooming-images.md

 If you are working with your own institution’s IIIF repository, your digital department will be able to help you identify the `info.json` URLs you need.

-If you are working with other, open IIIF repositories, more often than not you will find a URL to the IIIF `manifest.json` file, rather than an `info.json` file.
-For instance the Art Institute of Chicago has the [IIIF Manifest URL available in plain text](https://www.artic.edu/artworks/14586/the-poet-s-garden#h-iiif-manifest) on every page of its collection where IIIF is available.
+If you are working with other, open IIIF repositories, more often than not, you will find a URL to the IIIF `manifest.json` file rather than an `info.json` file.
+For instance, the Art Institute of Chicago has the [IIIF Manifest URL available in plain text](https://www.artic.edu/artworks/14586/the-poet-s-garden#h-iiif-manifest) on every page of its collection where IIIF is available.
 The Getty Museum instead includes [a IIIF logo on the artwork page](https://www.getty.edu/art/collection/objects/826/vincent-van-gogh-irises-dutch-1889/#iiif_logo), from which you can extract the `manifest.json` URL which appears at the end of the URL when you click.

 The `manifest.json` file is a more fullsome IIIF document that includes much more information about the image and the resources available.
 Within that `manifest.json` file however, you can look under `sequences[0].canvases[0].images[0].resource.service.@id`.
 The URL in the `@id` field, when appended with `/info.json`, will be what you need to add the image to your Quire project.